 In this particular project, the script described the main character as a wolf — who rides a motorcycle and of course, smells great.
 Different, unusual, and definitely pause-worthy.
 We knew we had to deliver equally stop you dead in your tracks kind of music.

 “We jumped in at the exploratory stage,” says Graham Barton, Marmoset’s Original Music Composer.
-“I gave them several different songs, one was early ‘80s heavy metal, the other one I ripped off Duck Tales, so that was pretty late ‘80s.
-I was also inspired by the theme song from the old Crossfire commercials.
+“I gave them several different songs, one was early ‘80s heavy metal, the other one I was inspired by that era of Duck Tales, so that was pretty late ‘80s.
+I also channeled a variety of vintage commercials, it was a little bit of a tribute to the old Crossfire ads.
 I included vocals in the pitch right off the bat — one is very Eagles sounding, one is really happy, and the one that went through is very chanty.
 We had to cast a wide net."

 These songs that our producers pitched were roughly 30 seconds long, essentially full-bodied sneak peeks.
 Nonetheless, they exemplified a very developed palette of what our team can do.
-With Graham's personal background in classic rock and metal, he began honing into a very specific time period (late '80s) to source his inspiration from.
-He offers up some of the sources he channeled when creating the Old Spice original score:
+With Graham's personal background in classic rock and metal, he began honing into a specific time period (late '80s) to source his inspiration from.
+He offers up some of the places that helped guide his approach to constructing the Old Spice original score: